tetrateio/lula/adr/0008-support-for-templating-data.md

 > Options:
 > 1. Perform a pre-template find of "sensitive" items -> replace with a unique item that retains the original path but will not be templated -> template the file -> replace the unique identifiers with the original template fields
 >   1.a.
 This isn't overly difficult to support.
 For the limited operations that write information to a persistent file we can perform a regex replace before and after templating to retain secret templates.
-> 2. Fork text/template and implement a `missingkey=ignore` option such that the template is retained when no key was present to template.
-Suggested but not accepted in the standard library due to potential for misuse - of which is much smaller in this utilization.
->   2.a.
-This option is much more flexible.
-During compose operations that write to a file - we can disclude any data determined to be sensitive from inputs to the template operation.
-In doing so - the items without data (whether sensitive or unintentionally missing data) will instead retain their templating delimiters `{{ }}` and a new file is created.
->   2.b.
-In doing the above - mistakes for unintentional missing templating can be re-applied easily while still providing a security guard rail for sensitive information.

 3. Environment variables are going to be templated values.

-  -> We can't pull this in as config, need to identify the environment variables specifically as something that should be injected at runtime (`lula validate`).
-These aren't secrets, so could be added in a `composed` component-definition that is provided as an artifact of the `lula validate` command.

-4. Secrets are going to be templated values.

-  -> This is trickier... they'd probably be injected the same way as environment variables, but would need to be obfuscated in the OSCAL artifact.
+Establish order of precedence for the use of environment variables and allow for this data to merge with existing configuration and command-line data prior to templating operations.

+>[!NOTE] This suffers from the same problem as variables generically - we need the ability to identify a variable as sensitive or non-sensitive.

+4. Templating Sensitive Keys

+This is a constraint that is present in all underlying variable use currently.
+Need to delineate between sensitive keys and non-sensitive keys in a template.

 5. User wants to have a templated OSCAL model, e.g., some links may be templated if root path changes

-6. OSCAL is created based on the aggregation of different information, e.g., a partial SSP and externally sourced metadata.

-7. Validation configuration values can be --set at the command line, e.g., `lula validate -f ./component-definition.yaml --set .some-value=abc123`
+6. Validation configuration values can be --set at the command line, e.g., `lula validate -f ./component-definition.yaml --set .some-value=abc123`

-  -> In `dev validate` this should support .env and .secret values as well, since those most likely will need to be mocked out for testing.

 #### Use Cases 1 & 2: Sample Lula Validation and associated config that could be templated at build-time